-I'm pleased to say the process I started over a year ago hasn't stopped.
-I'm writing this post to acknowledge the work that's gone into the last year, and as motivation to keep moving forward in 2017.
+As I write this, it’s January 2017.
+I’m happy to say that the healthy habits I started forming a year ago are still in place.
+I’m writing this post to acknowledge the work that’s gone into the last year, and as motivation to keep moving forward in 2017.

 Something happens to your sense of time when you live somewhere new.
 My first month in Rio felt equivalent to three months worth of “regular” life back in New York.
 Because I only had a short time there, I made an effort to do things every day.
 I woke up early to hike or run or watch the sunrise.
 I thought, why can’t real life be like this?
 When I left Rio for Buenos Aires, I had to start over again.
 I noticed once more how my emotional state changed with a new environment.
 I started off comparing and resisting the differences between the two cities.
 Eventually I stopped resisting enough to notice the wonderful things.
 As it turns out, different ≠ worse.
 It occurred to me that this process happens over and over again in life.
 It’s silly to fight it.

 Going into 2016, I asked myself three questions: What do I want to have accomplished a year from now?
 What new habits do I want to form?
 Who do I want to be a year from now?

 Plenty of solitude, introspection, and writing allowed me to name and accept what I know deep down to be true.

 Writing was crucial to this process of self-reflection and realization.
 I started blogging in January because I wanted to get better at writing.
 Halfway through the year I stopped publishing blog posts, but I didn’t stop writing altogether.
 Instead, I started free writing using a website called 750words.com.

 I’ve been free writing since July, 2016.
 Since then, I’ve written over 100,000 words.
 I was skeptical at first, but it’s become sort of like therapy for me.
 Now I use free writing to help think through decisions when planning or designing.